Grand Rapids Hotel: Architectural style

 One source states that hotel design was partially based on the Hotel del Coronado in San Diego, California.
 Captain Hinde was a wealthy man who was an investor in the Hotel del Coronado with John D. Spreckels.
 It has been suggested, but has not yet been proven that the Reid Brothers designed the Grand Rapids Hotel because of Hinde's close relationship to the brothers while he lived in Evansville, Indiana.
 Moreover, the Reid Brothers designed Hinde's house and church in Coronado, California in 1887.

 Operation

 The Grand Rapids Hotel was the first major hotel in the region and had a nine-hole golf course and a baseball diamond on the grounds.
 During the hotel's operation, it was managed by O.L.
 Rapson and Glenn Goodart.
-Rapson managed the hotel from 1922 until 1924, and Goodart managed the hotel from 1924-1929.
+Rapson managed the hotel from 1922 until 1924, and Goodart managed the hotel from 1924 to 1929.
 Many of the leading social organizations of the time had meetings or other social events at the hotel's restaurant and grounds.
 In 1929, the hotel burned under mysterious circumstances due to a blowtorch incident involving Goodart.